-asked whether the human gene network could predict genetic interactions, focusing on two large-scale RNAi screens performed in mammalian cell culture.
-The first screen identified genes modulating expression of a core stemness regulator OCT4 (also known as POU5F1) in mouse embryonic stem cells (Ding et al. 2009).
+The essentiality and viral infectivity phenotypes described above are single gene phenotypes, but yeast and worm gene networks have also proven generally predictive for bigenic phenotypes, such as synthetic genetic interactions (e.g., (Lee et al. 2010b)).
+We therefore next asked if the human gene network could predict genetic interactions, focusing on two large-scale RNAi screens performed in mammalian cell culture.
+The first screen identified genes modulating expression of a core stemness regulator Oct4 in mouse embryonic stem cells (Ding et al. 2009).
 The second found genes acting as synthetic lethal interaction partners with oncogenic KRAS mutants expressed in a colorectal cancer cell line, screening for genes whose knockdown in the activated KRAS background resulted in cellular lethality (Luo et al. 2009).
-In both cases, genes identified by the screens were well predicted by guilt-by-association in HumanNet at rates significantly higher than random expectation (Fig. 1C).
-The high predictive strength

-(AUC = 0.81) for KRAS interactors is particularly notable, as such genes might be useful as cancer cell-specific drug targets (Luo et al. 2009).
+In both cases, genes identified by the screens were well-predicted by guilt-by-association in HumanNet at rates significantly higher than random expectation (Figure 1C).
+The high predictive strength (AUC = 0.81) for KRAS interactors is particularly notable, as such genes might be useful as cancer cell specific drug targets (Luo et al. 2009).
 More generally, these tests confirm that the human gene network is predictive of a variety of cellular level loss-of-function phenotypes, including specific bigenic traits.